Priyankaa7/project-management-tool/README.md

 ## Getting Started

-To get started with the Project Management Tool, follow these steps:
+To get started with the Taskly, follow these steps:

 1. Clone the project repository.
 2. Change into the project directory.